 Church of England or Church in Wales

-If you wish to be married in a Church of England or Wales, you or your partner would generally have to live within the parish of the church, or be a regular worshipper.
-If the vicar is able to marry you, he / she will arrange for the Banns to be called or for a Common Licence to be issued.
-The marriage will also be registered by the vicar, and there is generally no need to involve the local Superintendent Registrar.
+If the vicar will marry you, they will arrange for 'Banns' being read or a Common Licence issuing.
+The vicar will also register the marriage.
+Generally, there is no need to involve the local Superintendent Registrar.
 If the Register Office needs to be contacted, the vicar will advise you.

 Other places of religious worship

-The church or religious building in question must normally be located within the registration district where you or your partner live, or, if outside the district, be a place of regular worship for either or both of you.
+The church or religious building, must normally be located within the registration district where you or your partner live.
+If outside the district, it should be a place of regular worship for either or both of you.
 The service will be conducted by the Minister, but occasionally a Registrar is required to register the marriage.

-To book a marriage at any of these venues, contact the Minister of the Church, and the local Superintendent Registrar, where necessary.
+To book marriages at these venues, contact the Church Minister and the local Superintendent Registrar, where necessary.

-This information is a general guide only.
-For marriages outside England or Wales, or marriages of people where the circumstances are not straightforward, contact the Superintendent Registrar for advice.
+Note: This information is a general guide only.
+For marriages outside England or Wales, or where the circumstances are not straightforward, contact the Superintendent Registrar for advice.

 The legal formalities

 Notice of marriage must be given by each of you personally to your local Superintendent Registrar(s).
 Unless, you are marrying in the Church of England or Church in Wales by Banns or Common Licence.

 Both of you must have lived in a registration district in England or Wales for at least seven days. this is immediately before giving notice at the register office.
 If you both live in the same district, you will give notice at the same office.
 If you live in different registration districts, you will give notice separately, in your own district.